remore/burn/README.md

 ### Less Is More

-Creating 8-bit flavored applications are a good fit for rapid prototyping, as well as, for possible educational purposee.
+Creating 8-bit flavored applications are a good fit for rapid prototyping, as well as, for possible educational purposes.

-Moreover, the executables built with Burn will work on [almost any OS](http://en.wikipedia.org/wiki/List_of_video_game_emulators#Consoles).
+Moreover, the executables built with Burn will work on [almost any OS](http://en.wikipedia.org/wiki/List_of_video_game_emulators#Consoles)!
 Burn is a multi-platform programming environment.

 ### How It Works